dgor82/dgor82.github.io/dev_style_guide.md

 DDD emphasises a deep understanding of the domain to inform our software design.
 The central concept here is developing a 'ubiquitous language' which domain experts and coders share.
 This language is reflected in the naming and choice of abstractions in the code, making it partially comprehensible to non-technical stakeholders (eventually with a goal of moving towards an internal Domain-Specific Language (DSL)).
 DDD ensures our code stays closely aligned with business needs and the real-world subtleties of the domain.
 It also facilitates a common language and thus clearer communication across all stakeholders.

-This also implies that the code is the documentation.
-I'm strictly against extensive technical documentation outside of the code-base (except for high-level requirements or architectural considerations) or extensive explanatory comments inside the code-base.
-Such comments, in most cases, just mask bad naming and/or badly designed code.
+This also implies that the code base becomes the best kind of project documentation (only devOps & high-level architecture may require  documentation separate from code).
+I totally avoid explanatory comments inside the code-base except for cases where non-obvious or unusual externalities are involved (e.g. config-related code).
+In most cases when I catch myself feeling the need to add a comment, it turns out there was an underlying naming or design issue.

 ## Continuous Refactoring & Simple Design